jinbox2000/jinbox2000/README.md

 ## About me

 I am a Associate Research Scholar in High Meadows Environmental Institute of Princeton University.
-Broadly speaking, I am interested in earth system modeling (ESM), especially in stratospheric chemistry coupling and its impact on ozone, representation of orographic drag parameterization in ESM, coupling of the land-surface model with the ESM to assess land-atmosphere impact on the land surface process, detection and attribution of human impact on high profile extreme events.
-Currently, my study focuses on assessing impact of stratospheric aerosol injection (SAJ) on earth system process such as stratospheric ozone.
+Broadly speaking, I am interested in earth system modeling (ESM), especially in stratospheric chemistry/dynamic coupling and its impact on ozone, representation of orographic drag parameterization in ESM, coupling of the land-surface model with the ESM to assess land-atmosphere impact on the land surface process, detection and attribution of human impact on high profile extreme events.
+Currently, my study focuses on assessing impact of stratospheric aerosol injection (SAI) on processes like stratospheric ozone.

 <!--
 **jinbox2000/jinbox2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.